thomasWeise/distributedComputingExamples/README.md

 ### 3.6.
 GCC

-In order to compile the examples written in the C programming language (such as the C-based [sockets examples](http://github.com/thomasWeise/distributedComputingExamples/tree/master/sockets/c)), you will need a C compiler such as GCC.
+In order to compile the examples written in the C programming language (such as the `C`-based [sockets examples](http://github.com/thomasWeise/distributedComputingExamples/tree/master/sockets/c)), you will need a C compiler such as GCC.
 Under Linux, it should normally be already installed and can otherwise be installed via `sudo apt-get install gcc`.
 Under Windows, you will need to install [MinGW](http://mingw.org/), usually via the [web installer](https://sourceforge.net/projects/mingw/files/Installer/mingw-get-setup.exe/download).

 ### 3.7.
 Cross-Compiling for Windows under Linux with GCC